e-mail: bok@dhit.pl

 price from 1 pcs

-Call us tel: +48 22 499 98 98 or get in touch via contact form on the contact page.
-You can check the mass as well as the shape of magnet in our force calculator magnetic mass calculator
+Call us tel: +48 22 499 98 98 or write via contact form on the contact page.
+You can check the lifting capacity as well as the appearance of neodymium magnets in our magnetic mass calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.